 We have been told that this is not a good time to be trying to reclaim the battlefield, but if not now, then when?

 Update: Since 2010, the Civil War Trust and its partners have successfully saved several tracts of land at the Franklin battlefield, including the site of the cotton gin where so much fighting took place and the strip mall that Robert Hicks mentions in this interview.
 The way has been paved for a battlefield park that would allow future generations to see this land as it was in 1864.
-For more information about Civil War Trust preservation efforts at Franklin, click here.
+For more information about Civil War Trust preservation efforts, click here.

 Eric Jacobson is the Director of Operations at the Battle of Franklin Trust, which is responsible for the operation and interpretation of the historic Carter House and Carnton Plantation on the Franklin battlefield.
 Eric is the author of For Cause and For Country: A Study of the Affair at Spring Hill and the Battle of Franklin.
 Eric is also a member of Franklin's Charge and the Civil War Preservation Trust.
 Eric is a resident of Spring Hill, Tennessee.